patrykwio/ScrollToTop/README.md

 - hide when You are back on top

 # How use it

-Import component
+Import component to Your project

 ```js
 import ScrollToTop from "./components/ScrollToTop"; /* exaple path and import name - can use yours */
 ```

-Use it in html wrapper
+Use it in root html wrapper

 ```html
 <ScrollToTop/>